Access all your Professional Claims and Institutional Claims files using Change Healthcare's Claims Responses and Reports API.

 Reports v2 API offers significant improvements to the developer seeking to implement file-fetching and EDI content conversion capabilities to their users' medical transaction console:

-- A fully updated OpenAPI 3.0 JSON spec with extensive annotation supporting medical coding and explanation of relationships between JSON attributes and the EDI loops and segment that affect those attributes
+- A fully updated OpenAPI Spec with extensive annotation supporting medical coding and explanation of relationships between JSON attributes and the EDI loops and segment that affect those attributes.

 - Updates to support a new 'transactions' JSON object for the /835 and /277 endpoints.
 It lists out each 277 or 835 transaction contained within the report, each with all claims and service lines, when multiple transactions are completed by the payer.

 This API is complementary to other Claims APIs such as Claims Status, Institutional Claims and Professional Claims.
-For example, the Change Healthcare Claims Status API provides status summaries of a claim; it doesn't download the actual claim data.
+For example, the Change Healthcare Claims Status API provides status summaries of a claim; it does not download the actual claim data.